gurmitteotia/guflow/docs/wait-for-signals.md

   }

   ```
-    Note: In above example you can also use Signal("Accepted"/"Rejected").IsTimedout() and reason is when WaitForAnySignal is timedout all of provided signals are timedout. e.g.
+    Note: In above example you can also use Signal("Accepted"/"Rejected").IsTimedout() because all the signals provided in WaitForAnySignal API are timedout when the timeout occurs. e.g.
     ```cs
   public class ExpenseWorkflow : Workflow
   {